What the Notice Must Include

 Consequences of Missing the Deadline

 Here is an important distinction.
-If a personal representative fails to send the required notice, it counts as a breach of duty to the affected individuals.
-But it does not undo the appointment, strip the representative of their powers, or invalidate any actions they have already taken.
-The obligation is real, but the consequences are directed at the representative personally rather than at the estate proceedings.
+If the personal representative fails to send the required notice, it counts as a breach of duty to the affected individuals.
+But it does not undo the appointment.
+It does not strip the representative of their powers.
+It does not invalidate any actions already taken.